VincentKovar/Agentics101/LEARNING.md

 **Feynman gap:** Not just consumed — I tested with three cases and debugged ghost Zaps.
 One concept I want to pressure-test: *Why is the Zap not validating URLs actually a feature, not a limitation?* (I have a hypothesis, but want to nail it tomorrow.)

 ---

+**Date:** April 26, 2026

+**Topic:** Agent Debugging Lab — URL Content Extractor & Matcher (Post2myGithub)

+**Core concept:** A silent error is when an automation reports "success" at every step but produces wrong output — the only way to catch it is tracing the data forward through each handoff until you find where the payload changed.

+**Connection to main goal:** Directly builds Post2myGithub's extraction layer — the Agent that fetches URLs, matches content to search terms, and returns structured JSON for downstream GitHub filing.

+**Next question or action:** Let Zapier rest and refresh, then re-test the `interested_in` field mapping in the POST step.
+If still broken, try manually typing the field reference instead of using the dropdown.

+**Sidequest flag:** None today — stayed on task throughout despite a long and winding debugging session.

+**Feynman gap:** You tested extensively rather than just consuming today — but the distinction between **Level 1 / Level 2 / Level 3 failures** and how to diagnose which you're dealing with would be worth a Feynman session.
+You identified a Level 3 correctly but the root cause was actually Level 1 contributing to Level 3 — that layering is worth pressure-testing.

+**Bonus quote worth keeping:**
+> *"I cascade errors just like an automation — only I get stressed and emotional."*

+**Notable:** Used a four-LLM panel (Claude, Gemini, ChatGPT, MS Cowork) as agent-as-judge in the earlier prompt refinement exercise — genuine triangulation across reasoning styles.

+---